DiddiLeija/DiddiLeija/README.md

->Hi, I'm @DiddiLeija, I love Python 🐍 and the Python projects.
-I'm ready to collaborate!
+>Hi, I'm @DiddiLeija, I'm interested on the @pypa / @python projects, and I want to collaborate with them.

 \(I'm a [PSF member](http://python.org/users/DiddiLeija) and a Python follower\).